More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 What's the algorithm behind hashtag co-occurrence and ranking?

 Modern social platforms use a two-tower retrieval architecture: one tower embeds the post content (image, video, caption, hashtags, audio) into a 256-1024 dimensional vector, and the other embeds the user's interest signal (recent likes, follows, dwell time).
-Hashtag co-occurrence is captured via a graph-neural-network layer where tags that frequently appear together get embedded close in vector space — that's why analyzing the Top 9 posts of any tag surfaces its semantic neighbors.
+Hashtag co-occurrence is captured via a graph-neural-network layer where tags that frequently appear together get embedded close in vector space.
 Ranking inside a hashtag page combines recency (40 percent weight), engagement velocity in the first hour (30 percent), audience-affinity score (20 percent), and account quality signals like saved-post-rate and account age (10 percent).
 This is why posting during your active-follower window matters: early engagement velocity is the dominant gate to the Top 9 slot.
+Note that this background explains the platform side — the tool itself works on the text you paste, not on live platform data.